 The content you create doesn’t exist in a vacuum.
 It can spread like wildfire for all the wrong reasons if it rings hollow with the audience or it’s misinterpreted.
 By the same token, you might think your latest blog post is wonderful, but it falls flat online.
-A social media expert will understand different audience segments and the way these groups interact with brands online, to help you tell stories with the right tone and get them directly in front of an interested audience using relevant platforms.
+A social media expert will understand different audience segments and the way these groups interact with brands online, to help you tell stories with the right tone and get them in front of an interested audience.

 3. Data Analysts